 This is especially true if you have or are considering a whole-home generator.
 For a Generac generator to work safely and effectively, it needs to connect to a modern, stable electrical panel that’s up to code.
 Your panel is the gateway for that backup power, and if it’s not in good shape, you won’t get the reliable performance you need during an outage.
 Paying attention to these subtle (and not-so-subtle) clues is the first step in keeping your home safe, powered, and ready for anything.
 If you notice any of these issues, it’s time to call in a professional for an inspection.

-Your Breakers Trip Constantly
+- Your Breakers Trip All the Time

 We’ve all been there: you’re running the microwave and the toaster at the same time, and suddenly, everything goes dark in the kitchen.
 An occasional tripped breaker is normal—it’s the panel’s safety feature doing its job to prevent an overload.
 However, if you find yourself constantly heading to the basement to reset the same breaker, that’s a different story.
 Frequent trips are a clear sign that your panel can’t handle your home’s daily electrical demand.
 Your circuits are consistently being pushed beyond their limit, telling you that your panel is overworked and likely needs an upgrade.